Fleetwood Mac

-The lineup remained stable through three more studio albums, but by the late 1980s began to disintegrate.
-After Buckingham and Nicks left, they were replaced by a number of other guitarists and vocalists.
-A 1993 one-off performance for the first inauguration of President Bill Clinton reunited Fleetwood, Nicks and Buckingham, and John and Christine McVie for the first time in six years.
-A full reunion occurred four years later, and Fleetwood Mac released their fourth U.S. No. 1 album, The Dance (1997), a live compilation of their hits, also marking the 20th anniversary of Rumours.
-Christine McVie left in 1998, but continued to work with the band in a session capacity.
-They continued as a four-piece, releasing their most recent studio album, Say You Will, in 2003.
-Christine McVie rejoined in 2014.
-In 2018, Buckingham was fired and replaced by Mike Campbell, formerly of Tom Petty and the Heartbreakers and Neil Finn of Split Enz and Crowded House.
-Christine McVie died in 2022.
+The line-up remained stable through three more studio albums, but by the late 1980s began to disintegrate.
+After Buckingham left in 1987, he was replaced by Billy Burnette and Rick Vito, although Vito left in 1990 along with Nicks.
+A 1993 one-off performance for the first inauguration of President Bill Clinton reunited the classic 1974–1987 line-up for the first time in six years.
+A full-scale reunion took place four years later, and Fleetwood Mac released their fourth U.S. No. 1 album, The Dance (1997), a live album marking the 20th anniversary of Rumours and the band's 30th anniversary.
+Christine McVie left in 1998 after the completion of The Dance Tour, but rejoined in 2014 for their On With the Show Tour.
+Fleetwood Mac released their final studio album, Say You Will, in 2003.
+In 2018, Buckingham was fired and replaced by Mike Campbell, formerly of Tom Petty and the Heartbreakers, and Neil Finn of Split Enz and Crowded House.
+After Christine McVie's death in 2022, Nicks said in 2024 that the band would not continue without her.

-Fleetwood Mac have sold more than 120 million records worldwide, making them one of the world's best-selling bands.
-In 1979, the group were honoured with a star on the Hollywood Walk of Fame.
-In 1998 the band were inducted into the Rock and Roll Hall of Fame and received the Brit Award for Outstanding Contribution to Music.
-In 2018, the band received the MusiCares Person of the Year award from The Recording Academy in recognition of their artistic achievement in the music industry and dedication to philanthropy.
+In 1979, Fleetwood Mac were honoured with a star on the Hollywood Walk of Fame.
+In 1998, they were inducted into the Rock and Roll Hall of Fame and received the Brit Award for Outstanding Contribution to Music.
+In 2018, Fleetwood Mac received the MusiCares Person of the Year award from the Recording Academy in recognition of their artistic achievement in the music industry and dedication to philanthropy.